You like to test outbound mail flow in Exchange Server 2016 after installing and configuring…

 - Upgrade .NET Framework to 4.8

-By using the given flowchart, it is easy to follow the update path for Exchange Server Cumulative Update and .NET Framework.
+Use the given flowchart.
+It’s easy to follow the update path for Exchange Server Cumulative Update and .NET Framework.
 Do not hesitate to use the comments below to ask any questions if you have them!